73rhodes/dclassify/README.md

 usual binary classifier by introducing a unique "probablility of absence" optimization.
 In the medical diagnostics field this has been referred to as "the prevalent negative".
 In some test cases this optimization has led to a ~10% improvement in correctness over conventional binary classifiers.
-It's mainly intended for classifying items based on a limited set of characteristics rather than for language processing; ie. predicting a result based on a limited fixed set of attributes.
+It is mainly intended for classifying items based on a limited set of characteristics rather than for language processing; ie. predicting a result based on a limited fixed set of attributes.